STA35B: Statistical Data Science 2

 \[\begin{align} 11.10 &+ 1.42 \times 1 \\ &+ 3.25 \times 1 \\ &= 15.77 \end{align}\]

-Suppose we want to construct model for interest_rate
+Suppose we want to construct model for interest_rate using not just bankruptcy, but also other variables:

 \[\begin{align} &\widehat{\texttt{interest_rate}} = b_0 \\ &+ b_1 \times \texttt{verified_income}_{\texttt{Source Verified}} \\ &+ b_2 \times \texttt{verified_income}_{\texttt{Verified}} \\ &+ b_3 \times \texttt{debt_to_income} \\ &+ b_4 \times \texttt{credit_util} \\ &+ b_5 \times \texttt{bankruptcy} \\ &+ b_6 \times \texttt{term} \\ &+ b_7 \times \texttt{credit_checks} \\ &+ b_8 \times \texttt{issue_month}_{\texttt{Jan-2018}} \\ &+ b_9 \times \texttt{issue_month}_{\texttt{Mar-2018}} \end{align}\]